Andre Curtis: St. Louis Rams

 From 2009 to 2011 Curtis served as the defensive backs/safeties coach for the St. Louis Rams when he went to the team with Steve Spagnuolo.

 New Orleans Saints

 Once again following Spagnuolo, Curtis went to New Orleans and became the Saints assistant defensive backs coach.

 Seattle Seahawks

-On March 25, 2015 Curtis was hired by the Seahawks organization to be the team’s safeties coach.
-In 2017 he was made the team’s defensive backs coach.
+On March 25, 2015 Curtis was hired by the Seahawks organization to be the team's safeties coach.
+In 2017 he was made the team's defensive backs coach.
 In 2018 he was promoted to defensive pass game coordinator.
 He was released by the team after the 2021 season.

 Chicago Bears

 On February 10, 2022, it was announced that Curtis was joining the Chicago Bears as their safeties coach.

+Dallas Cowboys

+On January 29, 2025, it was announced that Curtis was joining the Dallas Cowboys as their defensive pass coordinator.